Policy: Owner Policy – Short Term – Owners Switching Between Management Models (i.e. Full Management to Booking Agent and Vice Versa)

 In short, we require the customer transact and then pass the customer to the owner for the stay fulfillment.
 The owner then advises us of any deductions to the security deposit if required (after agreeing to them with the guest) and we transfer it back to the customer.
 Please Note: For properties/owners where we are a booking agent, negotiating or mediating security deposit disputes is not in the scope.
 We are to be notified of any deductions within seven working days or the full security deposit will be returned to the guest.

 In both cases, it is important to highlight that Property Providers is just an agency.
 This means the stay or contract is between the owner and the guest.
 The agency’s role is to facilitate the agreement (a license) between both parties.

-- To be clear, concise, consistent, and upfront regarding what the company’s position is in relation to owners changing their management agreement from Full Management (FM) to Booking Agent (BA) or BA to FM prior to the contract renewal date.
+- To be clear, concise, consistent, and upfront regarding the company’s position in relation to owners changing their management agreement from Full Management (FM) to Booking Agent (BA) or BA to FM prior to the contract renewal date.

 - To effectively manage the facilitation/implementation of fair and balanced solutions to all parties involved.